CleoLT/42-Transcendence/README.md

 <br>

 ### :green_book: Total point count - 16 points
-With these modules we have the 14 mandatory points and one extra, just in case we fail one of them during evaluation.
+With these modules we have the 14 mandatory points and 2 extra, just in case we fail any of them during evaluation.

 <br>

 ### BONUS modules / yet to decide

-####  MINOR | Health check and status page system with automated backups and disaster recovery procedures (1p) - MARTA
 ####  MINOR | User activity analytics and insights dashboard (1p) - EMILIE + CLÉO
 ####  MINOR | Support for additional browsers (1p) - EMILIE